aashack/AI-Sales-Console/README.md

 1. Use AI to summarize your currently selected sample data.
 1. With a selected Sample chat data, you can use a chatbot to ask questions against the data.

+### You will need to add an .ENV file with a valid API key to chatGPT

+- If you are using free tier, you will need to pace your commands to the AI portion, the free tier doesn't allow rapid multiple commands.

 ###### Language Support